maxfish/go-nativefiledialog/README.md

 ```

 Source code should be (reasonably) portable.
-Only Windows 64-bit binaries for now (PRs welcome).
+Only Windows/Linux amd64 binaries for now (PRs welcome).